cs0320-f23/term-project-fyousaf-deskilso-sndichu/README.md

 ## Contributors

-David Eskilson (deskilso) - primarily focused on the backend server and databases, also worked on frontend Google OAth and React Routing basics.
+David Eskilson (deskilso) - primarily focused on the backend server and databases, also worked on frontend Google OAuth and React Routing basics.

-Fatima Yousaf (fyousaf) - primarily focused on the frontend, including React Routing, Google OAth, design of the app, and the form.
+Fatima Yousaf (fyousaf) - primarily focused on the frontend, including React Routing, Google OAuth, design of the app, and the form.

 Stanley Ndichu (sndichu) - primarily focused on the backend recommendation algorithm.